Types of Degrees Science Technologies Majors Are Getting

 |Race/Ethnicity||Number of Grads|

-Americans aren’t the only ones with an interest in Science Tech.
-About 2.4% of those with this major are international students.
+Science Tech appeals to people across the globe.
+About 1.9% of those with this major are international students.

 How Much Do Science Technologies Majors Make?

 The median starting salary of students who graduated in 2015-2017 with a bachelor’s degree in science tech was $50,600 per year.
 These stats come from the U.S. Department of Education.
 During this timeframe, most salaries fell between $43,200 (25th percentile) and $50,600 (75th percentile).

 It’s important to note that just because the people reporting these salaries have a degree in science tech, it does not mean that they are working in a job related to their degree.

 Science Tech majors often go into careers where salaries can range from $51,070 to $61,570 (25th to 75th percentile).
 This range includes all degree levels, so you may expect those with a more advanced degree to make more while those with less advanced degrees will typically make less.

 To put that into context, according to BLS data from the first quarter of 2020, the typical high school graduate makes between $30,000 and $57,900 a year (25th through 75th percentile).
 The average person with a bachelor’s degree (any field) makes between $45,600 and $99,000.
 Advanced degree holders make the most with salaries between $55,600 and $125,400.

 Amount of Education Required for Careers Related to Science Technologies